Dewalt-arch/pimpmyadlab/readme.md

 Menu Option D
 - Domain Controller only (Windows 2019 Server)
-- Script must be run 3 times in order to fully complete Domain Contoller Install/Configure
+- Script must be run 3 times in order to fully complete Domain Contoller installation and configuration
   - Run 1 - Sets the name of the computer to Hydra-DC, reboots automatically when done
   - Run 2 - Installs Domain Controller, Forest, etc, reboots automatically when done
   - Run 3 - Installs the contents for the Cert-Auth, Domain, Users, SetSPN, etc and various other things